 Aumann Auctions, Inc.

-Online Only Auctions, Residential Real Estate, General & Estate
+Online Only Auctions, Collector Cars & Vehicles, General & Estate

 AARE Absentee Bid– Absentee Bidder– Agent– Appraisal– Apprentice Auctioneer– “As Is” Auction– Auction Block– T Auction Listing Agreement– Auction Marketer Auction Marketing– Auction Plan– Auction Price– Auction Value– Auction With Reserve– Auction Without Reserve Auctioneer– Auctioneer Subcontractor– Ballroom Auction– Bank Letter of Credit– Bid Bid Acknowledgment– Bid Assistants– Bid Caller Bid Rigging– Bidder Number– Bidder Package Bidder’s Choice- Bookkeeper or Clerk Broker Participation Buyer’s Broker– Buyer’s Premium– CAI Caravan Auctions– Carrying Charges– Catalog or Brochure Caveat Emptor Clerk– Collusion– Commission– Conditions of Sale– Contract– Cooperating Broker– Critical Path– Dual Agency– Due Diligence– Estate Sale– Graduate, Personal Property Appraiser (GPPA)– Groundsman– Hammer Price– Listing Agreement– Listing Broker Market Value– Memorandum– Minimum Bid Auction– Opening Bid– Multi-Property (Multi-Par) Auction– Multi-Seller Auction– National Auctioneers Association– National Real Estate Auction Committee– No-Sale Fee– Opening Bid– On-site Auction– Participating Broker Preview– Referring Broker– Regroup– Reserve– Reserve Auction– Sale Manager– Sealed Bid– Seller– Subject to Confirmation Tax Sale– Terms– Terms and Condition– Tie Bids Trustee’s Sale– Upset Price– Withdrawal– Failure to reach the reserve price or insufficient bidding